TechLabs-Berlin/H8-Identifier/h8-identifier/twitter_classifier/README.md

 Attention:
 - Our Youtube API *https://developers.google.com/youtube/v3/docs/commentThreads/list* only has a maximum of 100 Results
-- only 100 comments are fetched from the youtube url
+- Bug fixed on 30.1.2021: implemented paging, now all comments are fetched from the youtube url
 # Anwendung.py takes a dataset as input applies the classifier
 This project defines the function predict(test), which applies the trained classifier (model.pkl and vectorizer.pkl) to a data called test.